Since one of the most common questions we receive from clients here at IBUSA is…

 Cons of whole life insurance:

-- Higher premiums: Whole life insurance premiums are generally higher than those for term life insurance.
+- Higher premiums: Whole life insurance premiums are generally higher than term life insurance premiums.

 - Limited flexibility: Whole life insurance policies generally have less flexibility than term life insurance policies, as they do not have renewal or conversion options.

-- Complexity: Whole life insurance policies can be complex and may be more difficult to understand than term life insurance policies.
+- Complexity: Whole life insurance policies can be complex and may be more challenging to understand than term life insurance policies.

 What is a guaranteed renewable term life insurance policy?

-A guaranteed renewable term life insurance policy is a type of life insurance that allows the policyholder to keep their coverage in force for a specific period of time, such as 10, 20, or 30 years.
-The policy is “guaranteed renewable” because the policyholder has the right to renew their coverage at the end of the term, as long as they pay their premiums on time.
+A guaranteed renewable term life insurance policy allows the policyholder to keep their coverage in force for a specific period of time, such as 10, 20, or 30 years.
+The policy is “guaranteed renewable” because the policyholder can renew their coverage at the end of the term as long as they pay their premiums on time.

-Under a guaranteed renewable term life insurance policy, the policyholder is guaranteed coverage as long as they meet the requirements set forth in the policy, and the insurance company cannot cancel the policy or refuse to renew it due to the policyholder’s age or health.
-However, the insurance company may increase the premium on a guaranteed renewable term life insurance policy at the time of renewal, based on the policyholder’s age and other factors.
+Under a guaranteed renewable term life insurance policy, the policyholder is guaranteed coverage as long as they meet the requirements outlined in the policy, and the insurance company cannot cancel the policy or refuse to renew it due to the policyholder’s age or health.
+However, the insurance company may increase the premium on a guaranteed renewable term life insurance policy at the time of renewal based on the policyholder’s age and other factors.

 Which means that…

-Unlike a term life insurance policy without this option, which automatically ends after the original term period, guaranteed renewable term policies will offer the insured the option to continue their policy by utilizing their guaranteed renewable option versus applying for a new life insurance policy that they must qualify for.
+Unlike a term life insurance policy without this option, which automatically ends after the original term period, guaranteed renewable term policies will allow the insured to continue their policy by utilizing their guaranteed renewable option versus applying for a new life insurance policy that they must qualify for.

 Guaranteed Renewable Pros